approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 Here, instead of getting CMake to download ApprovalTests.cpp and Catch2, we have got our own clones or forks of them, which we want to use with our own tests.

+We use `add_subdirectory()`.
 This works with older versions of CMake, unlike the `FetchContent` examples above.

-The following `dependencies/CMakeLists.txt` file was tested with CMake 3.8.
+The following `dependencies/CMakeLists.txt` file was tested with CMake 3.8:

  <!-- include: inc_add_subdirectory_approvaltests_catch2_dependencies_cmakelists. path: /doc/mdsource/inc_add_subdirectory_approvaltests_catch2_dependencies_cmakelists.include.md -->